Guide to Safely Withdrawing from Benzodiazepines

 Substituting for barbiturates

 Another drug worth substituting benzodiazepines for is a barbiturate known as phenobarbital.
-Phenobarbital is a barbiturate that affects the same GAGA receptors as benzodiazepines does.
-Oral phenobarbital has an extremely long half-life and a very slow acting onset making it a very affective drug to reduce on for people suffering from a benzodiazepines addiction.
+Phenobarbital is a barbiturate that affects the same GAGA receptors as benzodiazepines do.
+Oral phenobarbital has an extremely long half-life and a very slow acting onset making it a very effective drug to reduce on for people suffering from a benzodiazepines addiction.

 How to taper correctly